EnHatch/SwiftStyleGuide/README.md

 ### Always inject dependancies
 If your class relies on something to handle network requests, for example, then why not pass that into the ```init``` function?

+### Use a local project for throw away test view controllers
+**Code that isn't production should never be added to the project** If you want to create a view controller to test a view or other class you've made, create a new local project and a workspace.
+Add your throw away project and your "real" project to the workspace.
+Create your test view controller in the throw away project and it should be able to access any classes in its workspace.